tushar8133/SI4732-ATS20/libraries/Tiny4kOLED/README.md

 # Tiny4kOLED

-This is a library for an ATTiny85 to use an SSD1306 powered, 128x64 pixel OLED, over I<sup>2</sup>C, with double buffering support for the common 128x32 sized screen.
+This is a library for an ATTiny85 to use an SSD1306 powered, double buffered, 128x32 pixel OLED, over I<sup>2</sup>C.

 The SSD1306 has enough RAM to support a 128 by 64 pixel display, and most SSD1306 controlled OLEDs are 128 by 64 pixels.
 However there are also other display sizes available.
 With a 128 by 32 pixel display, only half of the SSD1306's RAM is used, and the other half can be used as a frame buffer.
 This results in being able to have a slow ATTiny85 gradually update the display, then switch it into view when it is ready.